Tetepare's Flora and Fauna

 Sharks, crocodiles and a spectacular diversity of colourful fish species make the island’s reefs their home.
 And luxuriant seagrass meadows in the island’s sheltered lagoons provide a nursery for juvenile fish and food for resident dugongs.

 The coral reefs of the region support one of the highest diversities of fish and coral in the world, second only to Raja Ampat in Indonesia.
+Green snail populations can still be found on Tetepare though they have disappeared from most of the Solomons.

 Saltwater crocodiles (Crocodylus porosus) are found in low numbers in Tetepare’s fresh water lakes and river mouths, and are infrequently seen swimming in coastal waters.